Student festival guide 2022

 Plus, some festivals offer once in a lifetime experiences that are worth the money.
 Remember, the artists themselves are only part of the full package: the atmosphere, food, surroundings and other activities are all things to take into account.

 Note that the prices indicated for these festivals are just for tickets and/or camping, so they don't include travel to and from each festival and are subject to availability.
-However, we have included booking fees so you don't get any nasty surprises when you get to the checkout.
+Keep in mind that there could also be additional booking fees (usually a few quid) on top of the ticket prices.

 Parklife – Heaton Park, Manchester

-Manchester's favourite music festival is, unsurprisingly, also a favourite with the city's massive student population.
+Manchester's favourite music festival is, unsurprisingly, a favourite with the city's massive student population.

-The weekend features a top drawer line-up with acts like Giggs, Hot Chip, Robyn and Charlie XCX alongside the big headliners.
+The weekend usually features a top drawer line-up with loads of acts alongside a few big headliners.

-You can also pay an additional £44.50 for a weekend VIP upgrade (which includes access to 'The VIP Colonnade', an exclusive backstage garden!) or £27.50 if you're going for just one day.
+You can also pay more for a weekend VIP upgrade (which includes access to 'Luxury Lounge', an exclusive backstage garden!).

 Latitude – Henham Park, Southwold

-Latitude is one of the pricier festivals out there, but the line up justifies the dollar.
-The festival boasts artists like La Roux, Snow Patrol and Charli XCX alongside its main headliners.
+Latitude is one of the pricier festivals out there, but the lineup normally justifies the dollar.
+The festival will boast big artists alongside its main headliners.

 It's a great all-rounder festival, where you can get back to nature by camping and lake swimming before dancing to DJs until the early hours.